ergoplatform/ergodocs/docs/dev/stack/mosaik/tutorial2.md

 # Ergo Mosaik: A UI system for Ergo dApps

-## Part 2: Building a simple UI with Mosaik Kotlin DSL and Spring Boot
+## 2: Building a simple UI with Mosaik Kotlin DSL and Spring Boot

 In Part 1 of this tutorial series for Ergo Mosaik, we have seen that Ergo Mosaik is a UI layer for dApps using the Ergo platform.
 It is not the exclusive UI layer but aims to streamline the development process for dApp developers by providing a way to implement both off-chain code and UI code on the same tech stack.
 Additionally, some wallet applications ship with a built-in Mosaik executor so that your dApp UI can be used within these wallet applications.